 If you decide to practise yoga inversions in pregnancy, make sure you practise under the guidance of a trained prenatal instructor, who can gradually and safely expose the expectant mom to increasing degrees of inversion.
 Pregnancy is not a time to try something new and challenging, so if you have never done an inversion like a head stand before, now is not the time to try.

 1. Is Yoga Inversion Recommended in the First Trimester?

 Certain poses of yoga inversions can be performed in the first trimester of pregnancy as they do not pose any harm to the baby in your womb.
-The simple yoga inversion in which you’ve to raise your legs up on the wall (Viparita Karani) without any props to keep your hips elevated is a very safe pose to perform during the first trimester.
+The simple yoga inversion in which you’ve to raise your legs up on the wall (Viparita Karani) without any props to keep your hips elevated is a safe pose to perform during the first trimester.
 As mentioned earlier, you will know if a yoga pose is right for you or not.
-A lot of this will depend on intuition and feel good factor.
-Since the chances of miscarriage are considerably higher during the first trimester, it is advisable to not start yoga inversions if you have not done it before.
+A lot of this will depend on intuition and feel-good factor.
+Since the chances of miscarriage are considerably higher during the first trimester, it is advisable to not start yoga inversions if you have never done them before.